Lucasvmarangoni/logella/readme.md

 <br><br>

-## Errors Package
+## Errs Package

-The `Errors` package is a custom error handling library.
+The `Errs` package is a custom error handling library.
 Its primary feature is to attach contextual information to errors, allowing them to be propagated up the call stack.

 It also provides standardized error types, such as `invalid` and `required`.